Future of Earth: Glaciation

 Historically, there have been cyclical ice ages in which glacial sheets periodically covered the higher latitudes of the continents.
 Ice ages may occur because of changes in ocean circulation and continentality induced by plate tectonics.
 The Milankovitch theory predicts that glacial periods occur during ice ages because of astronomical factors in combination with climate feedback mechanisms.
 The primary astronomical drivers are a higher than normal orbital eccentricity, a low axial tilt (or obliquity), and the alignment of the northern hemisphere's summer solstice with the aphelion.
 Each of these effects occur cyclically.
 For example, the eccentricity changes over time cycles of about 100,000 and 400,000 years, with the value ranging from less than 0.01 up to 0.05.
 This is equivalent to a change of the semiminor axis of the planet's orbit from 99.95% of the semimajor axis to 99.88%, respectively.

-Earth is passing through an ice age known as the quaternary glaciation, and is presently in the Holocene interglacial period.
+Earth is passing through an ice age known as the Quaternary glaciation, and is presently in the Holocene interglacial period.
 This period would normally be expected to end in about 25,000 years.
-However, the increased rate of carbon dioxide released into the atmosphere by humans may delay the onset of the next glacial period until at least 50,000–130,000 years from now.
+However, the increased rate at which humans release carbon dioxide into the atmosphere may delay the onset of the next glacial period until at least 50,000–130,000 years from now.
 On the other hand, a global warming period of finite duration (based on the assumption that fossil fuel use will cease by the year 2200) will probably only impact the glacial period for about 5,000 years.
-Thus, a brief period of global warming-induced through a few centuries' worth of greenhouse gas emission would only have a limited impact in the long term.
+Thus, a brief period of global warming induced by a few centuries' worth of greenhouse gas emission would only have a limited impact in the long term.